 Is Docker Compose Generator free to use?

-Free browser tool: tick databases (Postgres, MySQL, MongoDB, ClickHouse), caches (Redis, Valkey, Memcached), queues (RabbitMQ, NATS, Kafka, Redpanda), search (Elasticsearch, Meilisearch), proxies (Traefik, Caddy, NGINX), observability (Prometheus, Grafana, Jaeger, Loki), and admin UIs — then copy or download docker-compose.yml.
+Free desktop tool: tick databases (Postgres, MySQL, MongoDB, ClickHouse), caches (Redis, Valkey, Memcached), queues (RabbitMQ, NATS, Kafka, Redpanda), search (Elasticsearch, Meilisearch), proxies (Traefik, Caddy, NGINX), observability (Prometheus, Grafana, Jaeger, Loki), and admin UIs — then copy or download docker-compose.yml.

 A typical workflow starts by pasting or typing your input into Docker Compose Generator.
 Review the result, copy the cleaned or generated output, then continue with a related task such as validating a payload, decoding a token, parsing a URL, generating an identifier, or testing an API request.
 This makes Docker Compose Generator part of a practical developer workflow instead of a one-off utility page.

-Free browser tool: tick databases (Postgres, MySQL, MongoDB, ClickHouse), caches (Redis, Valkey, Memcached), queues (RabbitMQ, NATS, Kafka, Redpanda), search (Elasticsearch, Meilisearch), proxies (Traefik, Caddy, NGINX), observability (Prometheus, Grafana, Jaeger, Loki), and admin UIs — then copy or download docker-compose.yml.
+Free desktop tool: tick databases (Postgres, MySQL, MongoDB, ClickHouse), caches (Redis, Valkey, Memcached), queues (RabbitMQ, NATS, Kafka, Redpanda), search (Elasticsearch, Meilisearch), proxies (Traefik, Caddy, NGINX), observability (Prometheus, Grafana, Jaeger, Loki), and admin UIs — then copy or download docker-compose.yml.

 Most developers pair Docker Compose Generator with related MyDevTools utilities such as formatters, parsers, encoders, generators, API tools, and security helpers.